-There are plenty of places to leaf peep right in the Spa City!
+Did you know there are plenty of places to leaf peep right in the Spa City?
 From walking through Congress Park to exploring Skidmore's trails, you'll find several sites where you can catch a great view of the leaves.
 Below we've rounded up some of our top picks to spot the fall foliage in Saratoga Springs.

 Photo Credit: Gail Stein

 Nestled right in downtown Saratoga, Congress Park is the perfect place to set up a fall picnic and enjoy the foliage with family or friends.
 Take a walk on the paths by the beautiful Spirit of Life Memorial, or follow the trails around the entire park.
 It's a small but scenic location to bring the kids leaf peeping this fall.

-Only a short walk away from Saratoga's downtown, the Bog Meadow Trail cuts through woods and wetlands.
-The two-mile trail is a popular spot for nature walks, and in addition to leaf peeping, the trail is a great spot for bird watching (keep an eye out for turkey vultures!).
+Only a short drive away from Saratoga's downtown, the Bog Meadow Brook Nature Trail cuts through woods and wetlands.
+The two-mile trail is a popular spot for nature walks, and in addition to leaf peeping, you can also enjoy bird-watching during your trip (keep an eye out for herons).